 We have seen quite a few questions about the differences between BIM 360 Glue and BIM 360 Model Coordination (both included with BIM 360 Coordinate licenses) and how they work with Navisworks.
 There is also some confusion about what to download and install to work with these products.
 This blog contains more information that will hopefully clear that up and show you how Navisworks and BIM 360 Coordinate (Model Coordination & Glue) work, and how to set them up.

 The software/license that is now called “BIM 360 Coordinate” includes the ability to use both the “Glue” (legacy) and the “Model Coordination” (next generation) “services” on projects.
-There are pros and cons of using Glue vs Model Coordination services in the project, but you can activate both the “Glue” and the “Model Coordination” services on any project if you want (I am not that this was Autodesk’s intention, but it can be done at this time).
+There are pros and cons of using Glue vs Model Coordination services in the project, but you can activate both the “Glue” and the “Model Coordination” services on any project if you want (I am not sure that this was Autodesk’s intention, but it can be done at this time).

 Download Links for Install Files